idoshr/flask-aerospike/README.md

 You can configure Flask-Aerospike using the following configuration variables:

-- `AEROSPIKE_HOSTS`: A list of tuples containing the host and port of your Aerospike nodes.
+- `FLASK_AEROSPIKE_CLIENT`: A list of tuples containing the host and port of your Aerospike nodes.
-- `AEROSPIKE_NAMESPACE`: The namespace to use in Aerospike.
+- `SESSION_AEROSPIKE_NAMESPACE`: The namespace to use in Aerospike.
-- `AEROSPIKE_SET`: The set to use in Aerospike.
+- `SESSION_AEROSPIKE_BIND_KEY`: The set to use in Aerospike.

 ## Documentation